Dileep-royal/DSAwithKunal/100DaysofCoding/Day_00 Basics of programming.md

 # Day_00[Basics of programming]

-## Types of languages & Memory management
+we are going to learn about the different types of languages & memory managements

 ### Types of languages